monktastic/blog/pages/dialogue/act-2.md

-**Alice**: On the other hand, might it just be that your current perspective doesn't allow for such possibilities, and *that* explains why you don't see them happening?
+**Alice**: On the other hand, might it just be that your current perspective doesn't allow for such possibilities, and *that* explains why they aren't happening in your world?

 **Bob**: Hmm.
 That *is* internally consistent.
 On the other hand, let me test it out.
 "I hereby believe that reality can be shifted at will.
 I